erizov/Professor/semester_9/lecture_59_distributed_systems_advanced/crdt/README.md

 ## Often Used Together With

-Crdt is commonly used in combination with:
+Crdt is employed in combination with:

 - Related advanced algorithms
 - Complementary techniques